-It makes AMAZING waffles with deep pockets AND it cut the time to make waffles in half.
-Can’t recommend it enough!
+It makes AMAZING waffles with deep pockets AND it is quick.
+I can’t recommend it enough!

 Let’s break this cinnamon oatmeal waffle recipe down a bit and discuss the main players:

-Cinnamon: YES!
-The fact that this waffle recipe contains 2 teaspoons of cinnamon is not a typo.
-Yes, that’s a lot of cinnamon and yes you can taste it.
-That’s because this is a CINNAMON oatmeal waffle recipe.
-If you don’t like cinnamon, omit it, but you might want to add in something else for flavor because this spice is the star of the show.
+- Cinnamon: If you don’t like cinnamon, omit it, but you might want to add in something else for flavor because this spice is the star of the show.

 How to Freeze Waffles